Authentic Lessons for 21st Century Learning

 Explore

-Distribute a copy of the attached Historical Mingle Graphic Organizer to each student.
-Display slide 7 and explain to the students that they will be filling out the graphic organizer for each character.
-If they played a specific role, ask the student(s) who played this role to respond to the questions shown on each slide.
+Distribute one copy of the attached Historical Mingle Graphic Organizer handout to each student.
+Display slide 8 and introduce the guidelines for the discussion.
+Tell students that when they see the characters they played on the upcoming slides, they should respond to the given questions.

-Once students have analyzed the roles for trends, ask students to share out.
-Move to slide 20.
-Invite students to share their thoughts about each historical figures' significance and motivation.
-You may also wish to use the space provided on slide 20, or a similar whiteboard space, to jot down important shared ideas for the class to note.
+Display slide 21.
+Invite students to share their thoughts about each historical figures’ significance and motivation.
+Consider using the space provided on the slide, or similar whiteboard space, to take note of important student observations and ideas.

 Explain

-Primary source documents are first-person historical or eyewitness accounts, as well as pamphlets, speeches, posters, and other historical records that are original to a particular time or event.
-Each of the documents in this packet represents an account from the Civil War era.
-Explain to students that they will be responsible for reading and becoming an expert on one document in the packet.
+Explain to students that most of their assigned readings are primary sources or pieces based on primary sources.
+Tell students that primary source documents are first-person historical or eyewitness accounts, or things like pamphlets, speeches, posters, and other historical records that are original to a particular time or event.
+Explain that each document represents an account from the Civil War era.

 Extend

-Next, display slide 23 and introduce the Two-Voice Poem strategy.
-Explain that students will use this to showcase the perspectives of two different groups during the Civil War.
-Pass out the attached Two-Voice Poem Template to each student.
+Display slide 23 and introduce the Two-Voice Poem instructional strategy.
+Give each student one copy of the Two-Voice Poem Template handout.
+Tell students that they should use this template to create poems that convey the perspectives of two different groups during the Civil War.

-Ask students to select at least one group that is not traditionally represented in discussions about the Civil War, such as women, immigrants, African Americans (free or enslaved), or Native Americans.
+Have students choose one group that is not traditionally represented in discussions about the Civil War for their poems.
+This group could include women, immigrants, African Americans (free or enslaved), or Native Americans.

-Students may choose to refer to their Jigsaw Graphic Organizers to find inspiration for the content of their two-voice poems.
+Encourage students to refer to their Jigsaw Graphic Organizers to find inspiration for the content of their Two-Voice Poems.

 Evaluate